gbuesing/pca/README.md

 PCA can be used to map data to a lower dimensional space while minimizing information loss.
 It's useful for data visualization, where you're limited to 2-D and 3-D plots.

-For example, here's a plot of the 4-D Iris dataset mapped to 2-D via PCA:
+For example, here's a plot of the 4-D iris flower dataset mapped to 2-D via PCA:

 ![iris](https://raw.githubusercontent.com/gbuesing/pca/master/examples/data/iris_small.png)